paint-brush

 Michael Saylor Vs. Paranoid Crypto Anarchists

-In the Markets with Madison episode titled “,” the MicroStrategy CEO dropped bombs.
+In the Markets with Madison episode titled “The Bitcoin revolution & risks with Michael Saylor,” the MicroStrategy CEO dropped bombs.
 He claimed that Americans voluntarily turned in their gold in 1933, called believers in Bitcoin self-custody “paranoid crypto-anarchists,” and doubled down on that sentiment by going full statist:

 I think that when the bitcoin is held by a bunch of crypto-anarchists who aren’t regulated entities, who don’t acknowledge government or don’t acknowledge taxes, or don’t acknowledge reporting requirements, that increases the risk of seizure.